-The Centre for the Initiation of Talent and Industrial Training (CITra) operates as a supercentre that operates on a curricular engagement model.
+The Centre for Internship Training and Academic enrichment (CITrA) operates as a supercentre that operates on a curricular engagement model.
 This refers to teaching, learning and scholarship that engages faculties, academies, students and members of the external community in a mutually beneficial collaborative endeavor.
 Such collaboration includes attending to community issues via structured experiential learning programmes, popularly known as community engagement.
 Such learning offers students a venue where talents are discovered and nurtured through collective projects.
 Other skills enhancement activities includes co curriculum education, entrepreneurship enculturation and work-based learning, also known as industrial training or structured internship programmes.

 Empowering Education Malaysia